 Anma Massage, sometimes also referred as Amma, is a traditional Japanese massage technique.
 The name, which translates simply to “massage” comes from the combination of two words: “An,” meaning to press, and “Ma,” meaning to rub, which describes the basic technique of kneading the skin.

 Anma is a vigorous form of massage, and it is also referred to as “healing with hands.”
 The seven traditional techniques used in this modality of traditional bodywork are: pressing/stroking, grasping/kneading, strengthening, compressing, vibrating, tapping and “hand music”.
 These techniques are directed at specific vital points and meridians on the body, and the strokes are directed away from the heart (centrifugal).

 The treatment is usually performed through the clothing, rather than directly on the skin, and no oil is used.
 It is traditionally given on a mat on the floor, but it can also be given on a table or in any other position better suited for the receiver.

-Anma Massage is of Chinese origin (in China called An Mo or Anmo) thought to be the predecessor of Tui Na.
+Amma Massage is of Chinese origin (in China called An Mo or Anmo) thought to be the predecessor of Tui Na.
 The traditional Chinese massage techniques arrived in Japan during the Nara period (710–793 CE), along with other techniques of Traditional Chinese Medicine, and were practiced in government-sponsored hospitals.
 After centuries of local influences, Anma as a unique system was founded in 1320 by Akashi Kan Ichi in Japan.

 Anma was made popular in the seventeenth century by the acupuncturist Sugiyama Waichi.
 Around the same time, the first books on the subject appeared, such as Fujibayashi Ryohaku’s Anma Tebiki (Manual of Anma).
 The masseurs were often nomadic, earning their keep via mobile massage capacities, and paying commissions to their referrers.